Economics Section 📈 📉

 - If the sum of each row or column is less than 1, then C is productive.

-Indifference curves show a combinations of 2 things that give the same level of utility, the higher an indifference curve the higher the utility
+Indifference curves show a combination of 2 things that give the same level of utility, the higher an indifference curve, the higher the utility

 Consider the following indifference curve between good x and good y.
 From the graph we can see that if a person wants more of good x, they have to sacrifice good y.
 At A, to keep the same level of utility, you have to sacrifice a lot of good Y in order to get a little of good X. At B you have to sacrifice a lot of good Y to get a little of good X. This is because when 1 commodity is scarce to a person, they have to pay a lot more to get it. \(U_2(x,y)\) is a utility function which represents higher levels of utility for the same goods.